|Rating:||8.7 / 10|

 This is a skull cap and what that means is that it doesn’t totally cover the ears but comes close.
 Size-wise this cap is a one size fits all.
 I wear a size 56 hat size and this cap was a good fit.
 Gill who has a fair layer of hair also found this cap to be a good fit.

-This skull cap comes in four colours Fusion Black (Black), Fusion Glacier (Blue), Fusion Ice Flow (Grey) and Fusion Red Earth (Crimson) so there’s something to suit everyone.
+This skull cap comes in four colours Fusion Black (Black), Fusion Glacier (Blue), Fusion Rainforest (Green) and Fusion Red Earth (Crimson) so there’s something to suit everyone.

-These caps look good and at AUD$25.00 RRP they’re good value as well.
+These caps look good and at AUD$27.00 RRP they’re good value as well.
 Oh and one last thing, these caps weigh 28 grams which is pretty impressive as headwear goes.

 So with two testers what was the outcome?

 I’m not a beanie wearer so in doing this review I had a preconception that it wasn’t going to be for me.
-I was wrong and will be taking this skull cap with me on my upcoming 1200 km, seven week Heysen Trail trip where I’m expecting 0-2 degree Celcius minimums.
+I was wrong this is a great option for hike where head warmth is an issue

 I found the skull cap to be a good fit and was lovely and soft.
 I do feel the cold so for the this cap is good for mildly cool weather because it doesn’t cover my ears to provide that extra bit of warmth.
 This cap would be great for the ‘in-between’ weather!